tinacms/tina-graphql-gateway/packages/client/readme.md

   Client,
 } from "tina-graphql-gateway";
-// These are your generated types from CLI import type * Tina from "../.tina/types";
+// These are your generated types from CLI import type * as Tina from "../.tina/types";

 export async function getServerProps({ params }) {
   const client = new Client({...});